YanikVanAlphen/Compsci-Space-Invaders/README.md

-# Compsci-Space-Invaders
+# Space Invaders
-Project for the Compsci module 2021
+A game written for a University project

 Meet in person every second monday